 Appeal against Internal Assessment

 Candidate Name: Candidate Number:

 Subject in which internal assessment appeal is being requested:

 Date appeal submitted:

 Date of awarding bodies assessment deadline:

 Original mark for assessment:

 Grounds for appeal (attach letter):

 Action:

 Outcome:

 Mark submitted to awarding body:

-Ensure candidate is informed of outcome by le etter.
+Ensure candidate is informed of outcome by letter.

-It should be noted that the above mark will be furth still subject to change. ner verified by the exam board and as such is
+It should be noted that the above mark will be further verified by the exam board and as such is still subject to change.